 At this time, ATLAS will examine specialty addiction treatment facilities that have been identified in partnership with pilot states.
 This includes residential, inpatient, outpatient, and opioid treatment programs.
 ATLAS does not include individual physicians or providers treating SUD.

-We are currently verifying the contact information for facilities identified for participation in ATLAS.
-To check if you have been identified as in-scope for the pilot, please use the appropriate table to locate your facility’s name and address.
+We are currently verifying the contact information for North Carolina facilities identified for participation in ATLAS.
+To check if you have been identified as in-scope for the pilot, please review this table to locate your facility’s name and address.

 If you believe you are in scope but are not on the table, please submit your facility’s information here.
 Our team will review together with our partners and get back to you.